coin-or/coin-or.github.io/pages/developer/developer_introduction.md

 be the root directory of each repository.
 The repository for project Xyz used to contain a subdirectory within it called Xyz.
-This was so that when the project was checked out with its SVN externals (dependencies), the result would that each project (including the main project would edn up in its own subdirectory.
+This was so that when the project was checked out with its SVN externals (dependencies), the result would that each project (including the main project would end up in its own subdirectory.
 At the root level, there was also a main `configure` script, `Makefile.am`, `Makefile.in` and a number of other autotools-related scripts.
 The resulting structure when project Xyz was checked out was